-Because you can stir up the batter ahead of time, they come together in no time and will absolutely be part of my appetizer rotation from here on out. - savorthis
+Because you can stir up the batter ahead of time, they come together in no time and have become a part of my regular rotation. —savorthis

 Cook the sweet potato to tender in the microwave (about 5-6 minutes) or oven.
 Let cool.
 Blend 1/2 cup to smooth with 2 cups water.
 Heat the mixture in a medium pot with salt until just boiling.
 Whisk in flour slowly, add green onions and stir until smooth.
 Stir in 2 T olive oil and cook until thickened.
 Scoop into a greased 11x7 baking dish (you can use a portion of a larger one as the mixture is quite thick) and smooth the top.
 Let cool, then chill for at least 30 minutes.

 Heat 1/4" oil in a pan, cut chickpea mixture into shapes (fries, rounds, squares) and fry on each side a couple minutes until browned.
 Drain on paper towels adding a sprinkle of salt if desired.

 * These are great as is or topped with a variety of items: